gs-gs/svc-examples/README.md

 ## About SVC

 Sustainable Vocabulary Catalog (SVC) is a structured format for defining conformity schemes and their criteria.
 Read more at [UNTP Sustainable Vocabulary Catalog](https://uncefact.github.io/spec-untp/docs/specification/SustainabilityVocabularyCatalog).

+### SVC Evolution
+This repository demonstrates the evolution of SVC from a monolithic format to independently versioned criteria:

+- **Original format**: Criteria embedded in catalogs with version-dependent URLs
+- **New format**: Independent criteria with stable URLs and content negotiation
+- **Migration path**: Tools to transform existing catalogs to the new structure

+The independent criteria approach provides better versioning, resolvability, and integration capabilities while maintaining compatibility with existing workflows.

 ## Requirements